CambridgeDH/CDH-cookbook/beginner/python/homework-solutions-lesson6.md

         index += 1
 ```

-Notice that we use a list of dictionaries (each 'element:element' is one dictionary), we use indexing and a while loop to move through the dictionaries, and we use an if...else formulation to print very specific information from the data.
+Notice that we use a set of dictionaries (each 'element:element' is one dictionary), and the second element of each dictionary is a list of books associated with a name.
+We use indexing and a while loop to move through the dictionaries, and we use an if...else formulation to print very specific information from the data.

 As you write more code, becoming more familiar with how to move seamlessly between different types of data, different functions, and different syntax structures will become more second-nature.
 In the meantime, if you were able to complete this homework, you can be confident that you have a foundation in some of the most important elements of Python syntax.